Before You Go:

 Game entry is straightforward.
 You can bring in a normal sized backpack, purse, or bag with your usual baseball game gear.

 The only time they get a bit concerned is when people bring in large scale photographic equipment that appears to be for commercial use.
 In most cases, it is still permitted though.

 Most, but not all, ballparks allow guests to take in outside food and beverages (yes, including beer, though some will have you empty it into a large cup they provide as you come in).

 We use our baseball contacts to obtain the best possible reserved seat tickets for each game.
 The ballpark, day of the week, and opponent determine available seat locations.

 If you would like to see games outside of the tour schedule please visit our ticket site: JapanBallTickets.com.

-We typically have at least one scorekeeper on our tours and all past JapanBall scorekeepers would agree that it’s definitely possible, but at times challenging, to keep score in Japan.
+We typically have a few scorekeeper s on our tours and all past JapanBall scorekeepers would agree that it’s possible, but at times challenging due to the language barrier, to keep score in Japan.
 Some parks are more friendly to it than others.

 If you do keep score, go in with the mindset that your book might not be as perfect as it typically is.

 Scorecards are rarely available at ballparks in Japan, so be sure to bring your own book or scorecards.

 It is also essential to print and/or download the rosters before leaving for Japan.
 You can find them on our NPB team info pages.